 We believe that we have established our presence in most major domestic retail markets.
-We had 324 domestic stores and 70 international retail stores as of February 15, 2014, and we currently plan to open approximately 60 to 70 stores in 2014.
+We had 324 domestic stores and 70 international retail stores as of February 15, 2014.
 We opened 31 domestic retail stores and 16 international retail stores in 2013, while closing 10 underperforming domestic stores and one international store.
 In 2012, we closed five domestic stores and two international concept stores.
 We periodically review all of our stores for impairment.
 During 2013 and 2012, we did not record an impairment charge.
 Further, we carefully review our under-performing stores and may consider the non-renewal of leases upon completion of the current term of the applicable lease.